hetznercloud/terraform-provider-hcloud/website/docs/r/snapshot.html.md

 page_title: "Hetzner Cloud: hcloud_snapshot"
 sidebar_current: "docs-hcloud-resource-snapshot"
 description: |-
-  Provides a Hetzner Cloud snapshot to represent a image with type snapshot in the Hetzner Cloud.
+  Provides a Hetzner Cloud snapshot to represent an image with type snapshot in the Hetzner Cloud.
 ---

 # hcloud_snapshot

-Provides a Hetzner Cloud snapshot to represent a image with type snapshot in the Hetzner Cloud.
-This resource makes it easy to create
+Provides a Hetzner Cloud snapshot to represent an image with type snapshot in the Hetzner Cloud.
+This resource makes it easy to create a snapshot of your server.

 ## Example Usage